AMENDED AND RESTATED BYLAWS

 (b) Each Director shall be elected by the Principal Membership, or as otherwise specified herein.
 A Director who is a representative of a Member shall be required to resign if the organization he or she represents ceases to be a Principal Member in good standing or if the Director ceases to represent the Principal Member.
 In the event that person subsequently joins another Member who is or becomes a Principal Member of the Corporation, he or she may be designated as a representative of this Member and may run for a position on the Board.

-(c) The Chairman of the Board, if any, and the President shall be elected by the Board from the members of the Board of Directors.
-The Vice President(s), if any, the Secretary and the Treasurer may also serve as a member of the Board of Directors.
-Officers who are not members of the Board of Directors shall be ex-officio members but shall not be voting members of the Board.
+(c) The Chairman of the Board, if any, and the President shall be elected by the Board from the members of the Board.
+The Vice President(s), if any, the Secretary and the Treasurer may also serve as a member of the Board.
+Officers who are not members of the Board shall be ex-officio members but shall not be voting members of the Board.

-(d) No Principal Member may have more than one representative on the Board of Directors.
-The Board of Directors can conduct itself by majority vote on decisions required of it and can do so by voice or email.
+(d) No Principal Member may have more than one representative on the Board.
+The Board can conduct itself by majority vote on decisions required of it and can do so by voice or email.
 Except as otherwise provided in Section 5.10(g) of these Bylaws, proxy votes of any kind are not permitted in any vote taken by the Board.
 The Board shall prepare a report on the annual activities to be presented to the Members at the annual meeting.

 (e) All Directors shall take office at each annual meeting of Principal Members and will hold office until the next annual meeting; however, if any Directors are not elected at an annual meeting, they may be elected at any special Members' meeting held for that purpose or by written ballot.
 Each Director, including a Director elected to fill a vacancy or elected at a special Members' meeting or by written ballot, shall hold office until a successor has been elected and qualified in the annual elections.